cortinaluis/vue-google-map-sample/README.md

 ```

 ### 2-2.
-Component Structures
+Google Map related features & Vue Component Structure

-The main discussion here is about how we implement Google Map on Vue projects,
+The main discussion here is to how we implement Google Map on Vue projects,
-and how we handle related features using d3.
+and map related features using [d3 (v5)](https://d3js.org/).
-With this project, I chose **Markers** and **Overlay**.
+For this project, I chose "Markers" and "Overlay Layers".

-But, before we discuss about these features,
+Before we discuss about these features,
 let me explain how our Google Map is loaded.

 Here is the template for `view/map` look like: